-Ramona’s 4th of July celebration begins Friday morning at 7:30 am when the ever-popular Redneck Run begins in downtown Ramona with 10-K runners, followed by a 2-mile fun run at 8am.
+Ramona’s 4th of July celebration begins Saturday morning at 7:30 am when the ever-popular Redneck Run begins in downtown Ramona with 10-K runners, followed by a 2-mile fun run at 8am.
+Check ou the 2nd Annual Lawn Art competition at 10am.
+This event was created especially for the Youth of Ramona and their friends (ages 8-18).
+Create a team and win big bucks!
+Prizes sponsored by TCTelco.
 There are events for the whole family planned throughout the day including games, music and, of course, fireworks in the evening.

 To learn more about all of the events please click here.